-I remember when I first understood the impact that the COVID-19 pandemic was going to have on the world of third party risk management.
+I remember when I first understood the impact that the COVID-19 pandemic was going to have on the world of third party risk management – it’s when the need to move towards virtual assessments became apparent.
 I was at a meeting in Phoenix in early March and a colleague had just finished a quick call from his office.
 “Well that’s it” he said, “all domestic travel has been cancelled until further notice.”
 Sitting in a group of third party risk practitioners our thoughts quickly turned to how this decision, and other similar decisions to come, would affect the ability to effectively conduct on-site assessments.
 At the time we were hopeful that restrictions wouldn’t last too long and that we would soon be able to resume business as usual.

 Unfortunately, three months have passed, and we still have no idea when the type of in person activities like on-site assessments will be able to resume.
 For that to happen people need to be comfortable with travel, service providers need to be comfortable with non-employees in their facilities, and also be able to provide everyone with a safe and virus free workspace.
 Undoubtedly that day will come, but in the interim how do we continue to assess and manage third party risk?